This is belated because I've been busy. This is my 2014 retrospective.

 Challenges for the year:

-- Two roommates is still crazy.
+Two roommates is still chaotic.
 It'll be like that for a while, I think.

 In 2015, I want to:

-- Find more time to tinker.
-I had like zero tinker time in 2014--it was just too crazy.
+Find more time to tinker.
+I had like zero tinker time in 2014--it was just too chaotic.
 No tinker means I'm falling behind (or at least feeling like I'm falling behind).

 That's 2014 in a nutshell!